NASA-SASSIE/insitu/README.md

 Clone this repository.

-Edit the input_args_SASSIE.txt file, changing the --base_dir to your directory.
+Edit the input_args_SASSIE.txt file, changing the --base_dir to your directory and changing --local_lftp to your path to lftp (can be found by typing 'which lftp' in a terminal window).
 You’ll need subdirectories under the base_dir:
 BuoyData/, SatelliteFields/, csv/, figs/, pyfiles/, swift_telemetry/, waveGlider/
 	under SatelliteFields/ you’ll need Bremen_SIC/, NOAA_SST/, JPL_SMAP/